stashed/stash/docs/guides/restore.md

 > New to Stash?
 Please start [here](/docs/concepts/README.md).

 # Restore Backup
 This tutorial will show you how to restore a Stash backup.
-At first, backup a kubernetes workload volume by following the steps [here](/docs/guides/backup.md).
+At first, backup a Kubernetes workload volume by following the steps [here](/docs/guides/backup.md).

 To restore a backup, you need to create a `Recovery` CRD by specifying `Repository`, `path` and volume where the backup will be restored.
 Here, is a sample `Recovery` to recover the latest snapshot.